tanerijun/vitaneri/README.md

 - [ ] Write a generator for blog post, consider using [clack](https://github.com/natemoo-re/clack)
 - [x] Ability to highlight code using this kind of syntax js {3-5}
 - [ ] Add snippets section, collecting code snippets in md file
+- [ ] Add next post and prev post after blog post, just use the next and previous from "posts" route.

 ## Markdown Blog